 The organs and blood vessels are normal in size, shape, and location.
 No blood vessels are blocked.

-No foreign objects (such as metal or glass fragments), growths (such as cancer), inflammation, or infection are present.
+No foreign objects (such as metal or glass fragments), growths (such as cancer), inflammation, or infections are present.

 No bleeding or collections of fluid are present.

 An organ is too large or too small, damaged, or infected.
 Abscesses are present.

 Foreign objects (such as metal or glass fragments) are present.

 A CT scan of the chest shows a pulmonary embolism, fluid in the lungs, or infection.